Riley-Sallander/449-Project/README.md

 into a factor and that was eduacation level.
 Other than that evey other categorical variable was binary so R was able to adress them handily.
 The data set also had many a few data points with missing variables which were removed from the data set.

+   When designing the model I first started with creating the saturated model and running a few tests on it.
+Since this is a binomial predictor problem I compared the models AIC's to eachother as well as looked as residual deviances.
+The saturated model
+  Had an AIC of ~4800 and a residual deviance of 4000.
+From there, I ran a best subset algorithim to find the best subset of predictors.
+  This took a while to run but resulted